clxjaguar/minitel5/README.md

 # Minitel 5

-The Minitel (or *Médium interactif par numérisation d'information téléphonique* -- Interactive medium for digitized information by telephone) was a french dumb terminal with an embedded modem, widely distributed in France.
-It had its Golden Age before the rise of Internet (content for it was commercially available from 1982 to 2012).
-They were mostly cubic with an included CRT screen and, more importantly, you could get one at home free of charge (the Model 1 was "lent" for free, as it was supposed to replace the telephone directory --the White Pages-- which were still in the form of a book at the time).
-It was a huge success and a lot of people (including me) had their first experience with telematic playing with that thing.

-The Minitel 5, a later version made during the early '90s, was not easy to find in the wild.
-It was flat, with an LCD screen and contained a battery.
-This "laptop-style" terminal could be used in phone booths and cars.
+The Minitel was a french dumb terminal with an embedded modem which had its Golden Age before the rise of Internet.
+Typically cubic, with an included CRT screen and, more importantly, you could have one at home for cheap (the model 1 was "lent" for free), so, it was a huge success and a lot of people (including me) had their first experience "being online" playing with that thing.
+The Minitel 5 was a version really more rare to encounter.
+Flat, with an LCD screen and contained a rechargeable battery, this "laptop-style" terminal could be used in phone booths and cars.

 I've got one, but [it is very strangely crashing at the second key press](https://www.youtube.com/watch?v=lb3u2duY9KQ).
 As there seems to be no documentation yet available for it, I made this git repository.

 ## EPROM Dumps